taticode/portfolio/README.md

 # portfolio
 This is a personal portfolio as a frontend developer where I will upload my projects.
-Hope you enjoy it! :)
+It´s under construction, but it will be finished soon.

+Thanks for visit!! 😄